 - Receive an offer of a place on the course.
 This is worth 30 points.

-- Pay your CAS fee and deposit to the International Study Centre.
+- Pay your CAS fee and deposit.

 - Receive a Certificate of Acceptance for Studies (CAS).
 This is worth an extra 10 points.